hubertlepicki/handbook/policies/expenses.md

 Include any notes about how the invoice should be paid or when in this email along with the invoice.

-Invoices should ﻿not ﻿be sent to shoeboxed.
+Invoices should not be sent to shoeboxed.

 ### Submitting Receipts with Notes to Shoeboxed